vishalcloudyuga/dcos-docs/1.8/usage/registry.md

 The advantages of a private Docker registry are:

-- They can be securely deployed in your local environment (DC/OS cluster).
+- They can be securely deployed in your DC/OS cluster.
 - Reduced latency for pushing and pulling images, leading to faster deployments.

-This article describes how to set up a private Docker registry in a DC/OS cluster and make it accessible through a [VIP](docs/1.8/usage/service-discovery/load-balancing-vips/virtual-ip-addresses/).
+This tutorial describes how to set up a private Docker registry in a DC/OS cluster and make it accessible through a [VIP](/docs/1.8/usage/service-discovery/load-balancing-vips/virtual-ip-addresses/).

 ## Security options